onelogin/thisdata-ruby/README.md

 ### Stuck?

-The API endpoint validates the events you send.
-If it's returning
+The API endpoint validates the events you send, and will return errors in the body of the response.
+Enabling logging will help you debug this.

 Our documentation can be read at http://help.thisdata.com.
 Our API will return error messages you can inspect if the payload is missing required attributes.